Do these statements sound familiar?

-“I know this cycle, because I use to think about food in this way too.’’
+“I know this cycle, because I’ve been there too.’’

 I would eat healthy through the day, then at night, I’d binge.

-I would fall into a spiral of “well there’s no point stopping now!” and go into autopilot-numbing mode, then later feel painfully guilty about all the hard work I had “undone”.
+I’d fall into a spiral of “well, there’s no point stopping now!” then go into autopilot-numbing mode, only to feel painfully guilty about all the hard work I had “undone”.